jkniest/hue-it-documentation/docs/authentication/local/README.md

 // For your first authentication you can now call the `authenticate` method.
 // You need to pass in a device name.
 This can be chosen freely.
-// This method will wait until you press the "LINK" button on your physical bridge.
+// You'll need to press the LINK button on your bridge before calling the
+// authenticate method.
 $username = $hue->authenticate('device name');

 // You can now store the username somewhere to reuse it later on.